tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 5. household_income
 6. immigration_median_income
 7. immigration_population
+8. data_by_year_prov_totals

 <img width="1440" alt="Screen Shot 2022-04-06 at 5 45 04 PM" src="https://user-images.githubusercontent.com/90135381/162077174-79a86e50-0de4-4466-abbd-81009dd11bfd.png">

-fully integrated DB connecting to the model, 1+ joins, one connection string, updated ERD (above) with the schema/queries below:

 **Database Schema/Query**

-The DataBase was completed via Postgres and SQL, along with the ERD.
-Please refer to link below: group10database.cakmngpixa6j.us-east-1.rds.amazonaws.com
+The DataBase was completed via Postgres and SQL, along with the ERD.Link: group10database.cakmngpixa6j.us-east-1.rds.amazonaws.com .
+A fully integrated DB connecting to the model was created, as well as 1+ joins, one connection string and an updated ERD (above) with the schema/queries below:

 <img width="1356" alt="SQL" src="https://user-images.githubusercontent.com/90135381/163260886-b63b8243-669a-4d51-9d12-77c1368a6b43.png">